nastacio/nastacio.github.io/_posts/2025-01-12-technote-k8s-node-drain.md

 ## Safely Scheduling the Pod

-The quickest solution to this type of problem is not the safest: delete a few random pods on the node to free up enough capacity in the node and then cound on the Kubernetes scheduling algorithm to schedule daemonset pods before regular workloads.
+The quickest solution to this type of problem is not the safest: delete a few random pods on the node to free up enough capacity in the node and then count on the Kubernetes scheduling algorithm to schedule daemonset pods before regular workloads.

 There are at least two problems with this "solution":